calebthewood/dsa-javascript/README.md

 # Data Structures &amp; Algorithms

-A  programming wiki, with a strong emphasis on JavaScript, built to record topics I’ve worked on or studied.
+My  programming wiki, with an emphasis on JavaScript.
+Built to record topics I’ve worked on or studied.
 This is not intended to be all-encompassing.
-Rather, it reflects my own experience.
-Perhaps one day the two will be indistinguishable 🤓
+Rather, it reflects my own experience and notes 🤓

 ## Algorithms